VektrexElectronicSystems/SpikeSafePythonSamples/spikesafe_python_lib_docs/DigitizerData/voltage_reading/README.md

-# spikesafe-python API Overview | DigitizerData | sample_number
+# spikesafe-python API Overview | DigitizerData | voltage_reading

-## sample_number
+## voltage_reading

 ### Definition
-Sample number of the voltage reading
+Digitizer voltage reading.

 ### Attribute Value
 [float](https://docs.python.org/3/library/functions.html#float)

 ### Examples
-The following example demonstrates the sample_number attribute.
-It instructs the PSMU Digitizer to take voltage measurement samples and store them in sample and voltage arrays to be used for plotting in a graph.
+The following example demonstrates the voltage_reading attribute.
+It checks if the PSMU Digitizer has finished measuring voltage data every 500 milliseconds, fetches its measuremments, and store thems in sample and voltage arrays to be used for plotting in a graph.
 ```
+# wait for the Digitizer measurements to complete
+wait_for_new_voltage_data(tcp_socket, 0.5)

 # fetch the Digitizer voltage readings using VOLT:FETC? query
 digitizerData = []
 digitizerData = fetch_voltage_data(tcp_socket)